From None to All: Self-Supervised 3D Reconstruction via Novel View Synthesis: Related Works

 Similarly, NVS can be viewed as a generalized masking problem in 3D space: the model reconstructs unobserved (“masked”) target views from observed context views.
 Consequently, photometric consistency on target images naturally serves as a self-supervisory signal.
 Recent feed-forward approaches pursue self-supervised NVS by eliminating any ground-truth poses involved in training by reconstructing scenes from unposed images and using self-predicted poses instead of the ground-truth ones for rendering~\cite{kang2025selfsplat,hong2024pf3plat,huang2025spfsplat,huang2025spfsplatv2,jiang2025rayzer}.
 However, jointly optimizing scene representations and camera motion remains a longstanding challenge.
 Classical structure-from-motion (SfM)~\cite{hartley2003multiple} addresses this problem through iterative optimization, alternating between local registration and global bundle adjustment (BA) of both structure and cameras.

 To bypass this optimization complexity, RayZer~\cite{jiang2025rayzer} performs scene representation and rendering entirely in latent space, using predicted camera parameters to condition a geometry-free transformer-based reconstructor.
 While this design achieves photorealistic renderings, it does not infer transferable camera poses, and are instead prone to interpolating context frames, as noted in~\cite{mitchel2025true}.
 Moreover, the lack of explicit 3D structure limits its applicability to geometry-dependent downstream tasks~\cite{yan2024gsslam,mao2025poma}.
 In contrast, methods based on explicit 3D Gaussian splatting introduce explicit geometric constraints, enabling the joint optimization of scene structure and camera poses~\cite{huang2025spfsplat,huang2025spfsplatv2,hong2024pf3plat,kang2025selfsplat,jiang2025anysplat}.
-For instance, PF3plat\cite{hong2024pf3plat} and SelfSplat~\cite{kang2025selfsplat} employ separate modules for pose prediction and Gaussian reconstruction, while SPFSplat~\cite{huang2025spfsplat, huang2025spfsplatv2} unifies both within a shared backbone to enforce consistent geometric learning.
+For instance, PF3plat~\cite{hong2024pf3plat} and SelfSplat~\cite{kang2025selfsplat} employ separate modules for pose prediction and Gaussian reconstruction, while SPFSplat~\cite{huang2025spfsplat, huang2025spfsplatv2} unifies both within a shared backbone to enforce consistent geometric learning.
 Nevertheless, most existing methods still rely on supervised pretrained priors, either for initialization~\cite{huang2025spfsplat,huang2025spfsplatv2,hong2024pf3plat} or for generating pseudo labels~\cite{jiang2025anysplat}, to ensure stable convergence.
 Although SelfSplat does not require supervised priors, it still depends on self-supervised CroCoV2 initialization, and also depends on ground-truth camera intrinsics during training, similar to~\cite{huang2025spfsplat,huang2025spfsplatv2,hong2024pf3plat,kang2025selfsplat}.This dependence on camera intrinsics prevents fully self-supervised learning from uncalibrated, in-the-wild images.

-Tab.~\ref{tab:method_comparison} compares training and inference requirements of representative supervised and self-supervised Splatting methods.
-Our NAS3R is a self-supervised approach that jointly optimizes 3D Gaussian representations and camera poses without any pretrained priors and ground-truth annotations during training.
+Tab.~\ref{tab:method_comparison} compares training and inference requirements of representative supervised and self-supervised 3DGS methods.
+Our NAS3R is a self-supervised approach that jointly learns 3D Gaussians and camera parameters without pretrained priors or ground-truth labels, while reconstructing 3D scenes from unconstrained images at inference.